HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 ## Document format

-*We're aware of the many disagreements regarding Markdown implementations, standardization, and even file name extensions.
-We ask that you respect the non-political nature of this project and politely suggest that time is better spent writing quality documentation.*
+*We're aware of disagreements regarding Markdown implementation differences, attempts at standardization, and even file name extensions.
+We ask that you respect the non-political nature of this project by discussing these topics elsewhere, and politely suggest that time is better spent writing quality documentation.*

 The documentation's source files are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and use the `.markdown` file extension.
-For publishing, the Markdown text is converted to [HTML](https://en.wikipedia.org/wiki/HTML) using [Discount](http://www.pell.portland.or.us/~orc/Code/discount/).

-Additionally, source files contain metadata information in the form of [YAML](https://en.wikipedia.org/wiki/YAML) headers.
-This allows each document to be self-describing.
+Metadata such as title, author, and license information is included at the top of each Markdown document in the form of [YAML](https://en.wikipedia.org/wiki/YAML) headers, allowing each document to be self-describing.

+For publishing, the Markdown text is converted to [HTML](https://en.wikipedia.org/wiki/HTML) using [Discount](http://www.pell.portland.or.us/~orc/Code/discount/) and wrapped in an HTML template for presentation.

+[UTF-8](https://en.wikipedia.org/wiki/UTF-8) (without BOM) and [Unix (LF) newlines](https://en.wikipedia.org/wiki/Newline) everywhere.

 More technical details are available under *Working with the source files*.